 of Diseases Treated by

-Down Syndrome, Genetic and Other Serious Diseases of Childhood', such as Autism, Can Be Treated by Fetal Precursor (Stem) Cell Transplantation
+Treatment of Down Syndrome, and Other Genetic and Chromosomal Diseases, and Serious Diseases of Childhood such as Autism, by BCRO Fetal Precursor Cell Transplantation

-Down syndrome, genetic diseases in childhood, and various untreatable serious diseases of early age due to various prenatal and postnatal causes, birth injuries, mental retardation, failure to thrive, etc. have been treated by fetal precursor (stem) cell transplantation (SCT) in clinical practice for 70+ years (if you click on the above SCT link you will open our homepage where you learn more about this therapy and how to order our fetal precursor (stem) cell transplants)
+Down syndrome, genetic diseases in childhood, and various untreatable serious diseases of early age due to various prenatal and postnatal causes, birth injuries, mental retardation, failure to thrive, etc. have been treated by fetal precursor cell transplantation in clinical practice for 70+ years.

 Down syndrome has been a shining example.
 Prof.Dr.
-F. Schmid published data about his personal treatment of over 3, 000 children with Down syndrome, as a result of which 25% of such children were able to attend regular schools.
+F. Schmid published data about his personal treatment of over 3, 000 children with Down syndrome, as a result of which 25% of such children were able to attend regular schools in Germany.

-The earlier in life fetal precursor (stem) cell transplantation was carried out, the better was the outcome, because ”(stem) cell transplantation cannot repair scar tissue”.
+The earlier in life fetal precursor cell transplantation was carried out, the better was the outcome, because cell transplantation cannot repair scar tissue.
 (The damaged brain tisssue is replaced after healing by connective tissue, i.e. scar.)